Sorry, you need to enable JavaScript to visit this website.

 Initially announced at the G7 Climate, Energy, and Environment Ministerial Meeting under Italy’s Presidency in 2024 and formally launched at COP29 in Baku, the Adaptation Accelerator Hub (AAH) is a global initiative to fast-track climate adaptation where it’s needed most.
 By aligning with the Global Goal on Adaptation (GGA) and the UAE-Belém Work Programme under the UNFCCC, the Hub supports countries in translating National Adaptation Plans (NAPs) and Nationally Determined Contributions (NDCs) into concrete, investment-ready plans and projects that respond to the world’s most pressing adaptation priorities.

-Led by the Government of Italy in alignment with the development objectives of the Mattei Plan for Africa, with UNDP as the partner agency, the AAH supports developing countries – particularly those most vulnerable to climate change – to accelerate climate adaptation, helping translate national priorities into bankable, finance-ready initiatives that can drive systemic, long-term resilience.
+Led by the Government of Italy with UNDP as the partner agency, the AAH supports developing countries – particularly those most vulnerable to climate change – to accelerate climate adaptation, helping translate national priorities into bankable, finance-ready initiatives that can drive systemic, long-term resilience.

 While many countries have defined urgent adaptation priorities, accessing the right combination of technical support, institutional capacity and finance remains a key barrier to implementation.
 The AAH was created to help close this gap – not by adding new structures, but by aligning, integrating and scaling what already exists.
 The Hub operates as a strategic enabler, helping countries and partners move from planning to delivery.